-- Use isinstance() to check an instance's type: isinstance(obj, int) will be True only if obj.\\class\\ is int or some class derived from int. - Use issubclass() to check class inheritance: issubclass(bool, int) is True since bool is a subclass of int.
-However, issubclass(unicode, str) is False since unicode is not a subclass of str (they only share a common ancestor, basestring).
+- Use isinstance() to check an instance's type: isinstance(obj, int) will be True only if obj.class is int or some class derived from int. - Use issubclass() to check class inheritance: issubclass(bool, int) is True since bool is a subclass of int.
+However, issubclass(float, int) is False since float is not a subclass of int.